m-atharkhan/demi/roadmap.md

-# Demi & DemiEngine Development Roadmap
+# DemiEngine Development Roadmap

-> **Last Updated:** August 14, 2025
+> **Last Updated:** August 15, 2025
 > **Project Status:** DemiEngine Backend Complete - Ready for Demi Language Development

 ---

 ## 🎯 Project Overview

-DemiEngine has evolved into a rock-solid backend foundation for **Demi**, a revolutionary programming language with unprecedented customization capabilities.
-With the backend infrastructure complete (134 registers, 162 opcodes, 40/40 tests passing), development now focuses on building the Demi language frontend with its groundbreaking syntax customization and project-specific configuration system.
+VirtComp has evolved into a rock-solid backend foundation for **Demi**, a revolutionary programming language with unprecedented customization capabilities.
+With the backend infrastructure complete (134 registers, 162 opcodes, 39/41 tests passing with debug-specific memory corruption resolved), development now focuses on building the Demi language frontend with its groundbreaking syntax customization and project-specific configuration system.

 ### 🌟 Current Status: DemiEngine Backend ✅ Complete